Carrot-Kale Sautée Light And Nutritious Side Dish to complement any meal

 - It is high in magnesium, an essential mineral that participates in hundreds of enzymatic reactions participating in relaxing muscles, calming us down, and balancing calcium out to prevent dangerous deposits of calcium in soft tissue.

 - Finally, kale is a low-carb vegetable, perfect for people working on restoring metabolic health and blood sugar regulation.

 1 inch piece fresh ginger, minced

 salt and pepper to taste

-- In a skillet or frying pan, warm up the oil over medium heat and sauté the onions until golden, about 5-10 minutes.
+- Warm the oil over medium heat in a skillet or frying pan and sauté the onions until golden, about 5-10 minutes.